zhengzaixiazai/autosub/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 'Bug report'
-about: Create a report to help us improve
+about: 'Create a report to help us improve'
 title: ''
 labels: 'Status: Review Needed'
 assignees: ''

 ---

-**Make sure you have searched and read the issues related to yours.
+**Make sure you have read the readme, searched and read the issues related to yours.
 Otherwise it will be considered as a duplicate which will be closed immediately.**

 **Describe the bug**
 A clear and concise description of what the bug is.